The History of Rock Music: 1966-1969

 Inquire about purchasing the book

-(Copyright © 2002 Piero Scaruffi)
+(Copyright © 2009 Piero Scaruffi)

 Progressive-rock 1968-72

-TM, ®, Copyright © 2005 Piero Scaruffi All rights reserved.
+TM, ®, Copyright © 2009 Piero Scaruffi All rights reserved.

 The "British Invasion" also brought an artistic benefit to rock music.
 Since the beginning, British musicians were less "literal" in their interpretation of the rock'n'roll canon (less rooted in country and blues).
 Later on, British musicians began to graft onto the spirit of rock'n'roll the artistic, political and philosophical issues of European culture (just like it happened with cinema).
 Zappa and the Fugs had merely meant to lampoon the USA way of life; the Velvet Underground and the Jefferson Airplane had merely meant to hail hallucinogenic substances; and Bob Dylan had merely meant to fight political and social injustice; but British musicians did not have (or wanted) to deal with those issues and transfigured them into universal messages that related to the daily lives of people all over the (western) world.
-For USA musicians, rock was the medium, not the message.
-For British musicians, rock became the message.
+For USA musicians, rock was the medium, not the message: for British musicians, rock became the message.

-The most notable effect of this processes of "de-contextualization" of rock music was the process that led to progressive-rock, whose goal was not to comment on the youth culture, but simply to offer technical innovation.
+The most notable effect of these processes of "de-contextualization" of rock music was the evolution that led to progressive-rock, whose goal was not to comment on the youth culture, but simply to offer technical innovation.
 Progressive-rock (rock music that was emancipated from the traditional song format, and mixed different techniques, genres and even rhythms within lengthy, brainy pieces of music) was obviously an evolution of the eccentricities of psychedelic-rock, but was no longer related to a social practice.
 The artist got decoupled from the audience, and the traditional role of the western artist (as distinct from its audience) was reintroduced.
 Rock music had been the diary of the youth of the USA.
 In Britain, it became the equivalent of an essay.

 Similarly, folksingers began focusing on introverted themes, closer to the themes of modern poetry and philosophy.
-Musical satire was redirected towards the psychological nature of dadaism, surrealism and expressionism.
-And so forth.
+Musical satire was redirected towards the psychological nature of dadaism, surrealism and expressionism; and so forth.

 Rock music flowed back to the USA as a completely mutated species.
 The original "grass-roots" phenomenon, raised in thousands of garages by illiterate kids, graduated to an intellectual discipline practiced by university alumni who belonged to artistic schools and movements.
 In other words, "high" art.

-TM, ®, Copyright © 2005 Piero Scaruffi All rights reserved.
+TM, ®, Copyright © 2009 Piero Scaruffi All rights reserved.

 Last but not least, British rock internationalized rock'n'roll, a fundamentally USA phenomenon.
 The British musicians de-Americanized it so that it could transcend the USA society (unlike, for example, country music, that would remain closely related to the USA).